Our Governers

 Who's Who?

-Roger Savage started as a parent governor over 20 years ago and is now a co opted governor and is the Chair of the Academy Committee.
+Roger Savage started as a parent governor over 20 years ago and is now a co opted governor and has been the Chair of Governors for the past 10 years.
 Roger created and runs a business near Romsey and is able to bring some of the experiences learned to that of school governance.
 A believer in giving every child the best opportunities that the schools can give and in particular looking beyond academic disciplines towards life experiences and skills that are so important for our children growing up in the complex and ever demanding world today..

 Designated Safeguarding Governor - Ruth Easton

-Although Ruth was only appointed to the Academy Committee as a co-opted member this year, she has lived in West Wellow since 1993 and her daughter attended Wellow Primary School in the 1990s.
-She retired from full time teaching a couple of years ago after serving Hampshire County Council as a junior school teacher for 35 years.
+Ruth was only appointed to the Academy Committee as a co-opted member in 2017 but has lived in West Wellow since 1993 and her daughter attended Wellow Primary School in the 1990s.
+She retired from full time teaching in 2015 after serving Hampshire County Council as a junior school teacher for 35 years.
 The majority of her career was spent in upper key stage 2, so she has a strong understanding of the expectations for this age group.
 She is keen to see all children achieve their potential by engaging in an exciting and broad curriculum.
 Previously, Ruth has served as a staff governor for 8 years in a junior school near Totton.

 Helen Wheelwright - Co-opted